 Article V provides several possibilities to amend the Constitution.
 The American founders were far-sighted in this regard, for it makes eminent sense that a foundational document might need to be updated as the decades—now centuries—pass and society changes.
 Since the American founding, it is commonplace that written constitutions around the world have provisions whereby they can be amended.
 However, the U.S. Constitution stands apart from other written constitutions in one important regard: It is particularly difficult to amend.
 Law professor Richard Albert has established that “The United States Constitution is extraordinarily difficult to formally amend, in contrast to most other less-rigid democratic constitutions.”
 (2) Since 1789, America has amended the Constitution only twenty-seven times, even though there have been over eleven thousand amendments proposed in our history.
 By contrast, the Basic Law of the Federal Republic of Germany has been amended more than fifty-five times since it went into effect in 1949.
 Similarly, France has amended its constitution two dozen times since 1958.
 Between 1982 and 2015, Canada amended its constitution eleven times.
 Moreover, amending the U.S. Constitution appears to have become politically more difficult over time—so much so that Albert wrote that the Constitution almost seems to be “amendable in theory alone.”
 (3) The last time the Constitution was amended was in 1992, when the 27th Amendment passed that affects compensation for Representatives and Senators.
 The last consequential amendment affecting the lives of ordinary Americans was in 1971 (!) when the 26th Amendment set the national voting age at 18 years.

 There are several ways to think about the U.S. Constitution’s resistance to alteration.
 It’s entirely possible that the founders essentially “got it right” when they wrote the document, meaning that there hasn’t really been much need for change.
 The eleven thousand plus amendment proposals suggest that this is not the case.
 Obviously, people from a wide variety of political perspectives have thought that the Constitution needed updating.
 Another way to think about it is that there may have been an extraordinary number of ill-advised proposals to amend the Constitution, and these proposals were justly defeated.
 That’s a matter of political perspective.
-Still, another way to think about it is that the Constitution’s amending process just puts up too many obstacles.
-We’ll look at the amendment possibilities below.
+What isn’t really debatable is that the difficulty in amending the Constitution puts the United States in the unenviable position of being stuck with a founding document that reflects pre-modern understandings of how to organize a society.
+Even if we ascribe genius to the founders, they were still people who did not have our modern understandings of democracy and equal rights.
+That’s a problem.
 A final perspective to consider is that, by being so bloody difficult to amend, the Constitution stands as an obstacle to improving the lives of ordinary Americans.

 Amending the Constitution

-How can the Constitution be amended?
-Basically, there are four possibilities situated in two pathways.
+The process for amending the Constitution puts up many obstacles.
+Basically, there are four amendment possibilities situated in two pathways, all of which are spelled out in Article V of the Constitution.
 One pathway starts in the Congress and the other with the states.
 Both pathways need sufficient states to ratify the amendment for it to go into effect.

 - The House and the Senate both must pass the amendment by a two-thirds majority vote.
 If that happens, then the amendment needs to pass by a simple majority of 50 percent, plus one vote, in three-quarters or thirty-eight of the state legislatures to go into effect.